electroglodyte/storyverse-client/README.md

 - **Vite**: Fast build tooling with Vite
 - **Supabase**: Backend database and authentication

+## UI Screens

+The application includes the following main screens:

+- **Dashboard**: Overview of key features with quick access cards
+- **Writing Samples**: Browse, filter, and manage writing samples
+- **Style Analysis**: View and create style profiles
+- **Claude Assistant**: Interface for using Claude with your writing style

 ## Development

 To run the development server: